 Skip to main content

-For more information on SQL Agent job fields, refer to SQL Job Details in the Concepts online help.
+For the full field-by-field reference, see SQL Job Details in the Concepts online help.

 MS SQL DTExec

-For more information on the MS SQL DTExec job type, refer to Fields for MS SQL DTExec in the Concepts online help.
+For the field reference, see Fields for MS SQL DTExec in the Concepts online help.

 Defining MS SQL DTExec with FILE Connection